05/08/2017 0 Comments

 Cats are natural hunters, even when it comes to small game like insects.
 They could be tempted to swat or claw at the sight of a bee.
 An easy way to prevent bites or stings is to ensure your windows have screens to keep out the bugs.
 Pet owners are also advised to not leave out sweets or sugars that could attract unwanted guests.

 Your feline friend should be checked for insects and bug bites on a regular basis since diseases don’t always present initial symptoms.
 This is especially crucial for cats that spend time outside.
 There are preventative flea and heartworm medications available that go a long way in protecting your cat.
 Pet owners can also maintain lawns, groom their cats and wash bedding on a regular basis.

 If you notice any physical or behavioural changes in your cat then don’t wait until it is too late and contact your veterinarian or animal clinic immediately.

-Our team of professional vet and vet technicians at the Brimley-Lawrence Animal Clinic in Toronto hopes you and your cat enjoy the warm summer months together.
+Our team of professional vet and vet technicians at Bellamy-Lawrence Animal Hospital in Toronto hopes you and your cat enjoy the warm summer months together.
 We serve clients in the Greater Toronto Area such as Ajax, Markham and Scarborough as well.

 For more information on how to keep your pets safe from parasites this summer, be sure to contact us at 416-289-2524.